CyberOdeyssey/ProjectFiles/git-commit-message/README.md

 - use the command: `git config --global commit.message` `[file location]` This command ensures that anytime you run `git commit` you use the template.

+ ## How Repo conflicts and mismatch are avoided

+ Here’s the **safety interplay** in one tight summary:

+* **Shared history check** → Prevents you from accidentally pushing an unrelated local project to a remote repo.

+  * If no common commit ancestry, push is rejected unless you `--force`.

+* **Existing `.git` check** → Prevents you from accidentally overwriting an existing local repo when cloning.

+  * If `.git` already exists, clone is blocked unless you remove `.git` or clone elsewhere.

+**In short:**
+Git blocks strangers from merging unless you explicitly bypass the warning.
+One guard protects the **remote**, the other protects the **local**.